dylondark/cob-taylor-games/projectstandards.md

  * Block comments should look like this.
 */
 ```
+- No unnecessary newlines (newlines at the beginning and end of functions, more than one empty line separating anything, etc).
+- Don't use `auto` type for basic types like `int` and `double`.
+- Initializer lists in constructors should be on their own line.

 ### Naming
+- Use camelCase (first word lowercase, all other words capitalized, no underscores) for function and variable names.
+- Use PascalCase (first letter of every word capitalized, no underscores) for class names.
+- Don't include the type in the name of a variable or function (for example `intCount`).
+- Constants should be all caps with underscores for spaces (for example `LOOP_SECONDS` is a constant, while `loopSeconds` is a variable).
+- File names should be all lowercase and should be the same as the class or namespace within them (for example, class "TriviaController" will have files "triviacontroller.h" and "triviacontroller.cpp", and namespace Utilities will have "utilities.h" and "utilities.cpp").

 ### Comments & Documentation
 - All .h and .cpp files should have a block comment at the top with the filename and short description of the file.
-- All functions should be documented with block comments in Doxygen style (description of function followed by description of parameters and return value if applicable).
+- All functions should be documented with block comments in Doxygen style (description of function followed by description of parameters and return value if applicable) in both the h and cpp files.
 - Chunks of code should have comments preceding them.
+- Classes should have a block comment preceding them (in the header file) explaining what the class is for and any other important information about it.

 ## QML